alexkohler/prealloc/README.md

 ## How do I fix prealloc's suggestions?

 During the declaration of your slice, rather than using the zero value of the slice with `var`, intialize it with `make`, passing the appropriate type and length.
 This length will generally be whatever you are ranging over.
-Fixing the examples above would look like so:
+Fixing the examples from above would look like so:

 ```Go
 // cmd/api/goapi.go:301